 “What’s it really like to be a Digital Nomad?”
 I have lost count of the number of times I have seen this question asked on Facebook in some of the travel groups I’m part of.
-Or another favourite is “I’m thinking about becoming a Digital Nomad but I’m not sure what I could do?” or “How easy is it to become location independent”.
+Or another favorite is “I’m thinking about becoming a Digital Nomad but I’m not sure what I could do?” or “How easy is it to become location independent”.
 I’m also asked these questions a lot by people on the road.
 So to save me having to keep answering them over and over again, I thought I’d just write this and then I can send them the link!

 Exhausting, exhilarating, boring, fun, terrifying, freeing and so much more!
 One thing it is not is easy!
 Most DN’s I know travel slowly, have to be careful about where they travel to and need to have incredible self-discipline.

-I have learnt the hard way twice already in the past to months about poor internet connection!
-Travelling Guatemala, for example, there is really only one place I’ve found suitable to work and that Antigua.
+I have learned the hard way twice already in the past to months about poor internet connection!
+Traveling in Guatemala, for example, there is really only one place I’ve found suitable to work and that Antigua.
 As much as I loved my time at Lake Atitlan the internet is pretty no existent after 11 am!
 This resulted in 3 weeks of very early mornings for me to get all of my work done before 11 am.
 This is also where the self-discipline comes in…

 So what exactly do I do?

 This is the hard bit, trying to explain what I do has never been easy as it’s not something fixed.
 What I do really depends on who I’m working with and what they need.
-But if I had to pin myself down to just one title I would say I’m a Freelance Writer and Creative Producer.
+But if I had to pin myself down to just one title I would say I’m a Freelance Travel Writer and Influencer and Creative Producer.
 Yes, I know that’s two, but its an improvement of the 10 titles I could give myself!

 Currently, my work fits into three strands:

 - Working as a Freelance Travel Writer/ Copywriter